ecloudvalley/Getting-start-AWS-SAM/README.md

 > In order to store the packages needed for deployment and host our static website, we create a **S3 Bucket**.

 - Type the command in terminal, then the file **package.yaml** will be created under the "aws-serverless-application-model" folder.
-Please replace "<YOUR_BUCKET_NAME>" with your bucket name which created in the previous step.
+Please replace `<YOUR_BUCKET_NAME>` with your bucket name which created in the previous step.

 ```
 $ sam package --output-template-file package.yaml --s3-bucket <YOUR_BUCKET_NAME>